Weddings & Premarital Counseling

 A Grace Wedding Coordinator is required and included in your fees.
 She will contact the bride (at least one month prior to the wedding date) concerning church facilities and equipment needs.
 At the initial contact the bride will need to communicate if there will be an outside coordinator or if the Grace Wedding Coordinator will be the only one to direct the rehearsal and wedding.
 Additionally, the coordinator will need to review the “order of service” with the bride well in advance of the rehearsal.
 The wedding coordinator represents our staff, and will be with you during the rehearsal and wedding to assist you and will serve as a guide to our policies.

-A Grace production technician is required and will be at the rehearsal and ceremony only (a reception media technician is an additional expense).
+A Grace production technician is required and will be at the rehearsal and ceremony only.
 If you plan to use multiple music selections during the ceremony, you must burn them to a flash drive in the order they will appear in the service.
 The flash drive must be submitted to the production technician at the beginning of the rehearsal.
 If you are planning to have a worship set that requires slides or utilizes a full band, the use of an additional Grace production technician will be required.